stechstudio/filament-impersonate/README.md

 ### 1. Add `Resource` action

 First open the resource where you want the impersonate action to appear.
-This is generally going to be your `UserResoure` class.
+This is generally going to be your `UserResource` class.

 Go down to the `table` method.
-After defining the table columns, you want to `addRecordsActions` and provide `Impersonate::make` as a new action for the table.
+After defining the table columns, you want to `prependActions` and provide `Impersonate::make` as a new action for the table.
 Your class should look like this:

 ```php
 namespace App\Filament\Resources;